 Welcome to my website, where I muse about the profession and craft of writing code, as well as just stuff that’s on my mind.
 Posting comments to my blog entries is open but your first post will be checked before it’s added to the site.

 I reference a number of other web sites and often call out books or training that I like.
-All the views expressed are mine and I don’t take money for the mentions or recommendations that I make.
+All the views expressed are mine and I don’t accept rewards or inducements for the mentions or recommendations that I make.

 Caring about Code